ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ## Directory structure

-There are seven directories under `gtk4_tutorial` directory.
+There are six directories under `gtk4_tutorial` directory.
-They are `gfm`, `src`, `image`, `html`, `latex`, `doc` and `lib`.
+They are `gfm`, `src`, `image`, `html`, `latex` and `lib`.
 Three directories `gfm`, `html` and `latex` are the destination directories for GFM, html and latex files respectively.
 It is possible that these three directories don't exist before the conversion.

-- src: This directory contains src.md files and C-related source files.
+- src: This directory contains .src.md files and C-related source files.
 - image: This directory contains image files like png or jpg.
 - gfm: `rake` converts src.md files to GFM files and store them in this directory.
 - html: This directory is empty at first. `rake html` will convert src.md files to html files and store them in this directory.
 - latex: This directory is empty at first. `rake latex` will convert src.md files to latex files and store them in this directory.
 `rake pdf` creates pdf file in `latex` directory.
-- doc: This directory contains `Readme_for_developers.md` (this file).
 - lib: This directory includes ruby library files.

 ## Src directory and the top directory

-Src directory contains src.md files and C-related source files.
+Src directory contains .src.md files and C-related source files.
 The top directory, which is gtk\_tutorial directory, contains `Rakefile`, `src2md.rb` and some other files.
 When `Readme.md` is generated, it will be located at the top directory.
-`Readme.md` has title, abstract, table of contents and links to GFM files under `gfm` directory.
+`Readme.md` has title, abstract, table of contents with links to GFM files.

-Rakefile describes how to convert src.md files into GFM files.
+Rakefile describes how to convert .src.md files into GFM files.
 Rake carries out the conversion according to the `Rakefile`.

 ## The name of files in src directory

-Each file in `src` directory is an abstract or section of the whole document.
+Each file in `src` directory is an abstract, sections of the whole document and other .src.md files.
-A `abstract.src.md` contains the abstract of this tutorial.
+An `abstract.src.md` contains the abstract of this tutorial.
 Each section filename is "sec", number of the section and ".src.md" suffix.
 For example, "sec1.src.md", "sec5.src.md" or "sec12.src.md".
 They are the files correspond to section 1, section 5 and section 12 respectively.

 ## C source file directory

-Most of Src.md files have `@@@include` commands and they include C source files.
+Most of .src.md files have `@@@include` commands and they include C source files.
 Such C source files are located in the subdirectories of `src` directory.

 Those C files have been compiled and tested.